 FIRE: Setting the wheels in motion

-Once you have decided what your end goal is from following the FIRE movement and selected your preferred investment account, it’s time to get to work.
+Once you have decided what your end goal is from following the FIRE movement and have selected your preferred investment account, it’s time to get to work.
 Now, the challenge is saving as much money as you can each day in order to grow your retirement account as quickly as possible.
 Remember, you are trying to do something that takes most people 40 years in under 20 years.
-The exact numbers will depend on your own financial goals as well as when you start and when you want to retire.
+The exact numbers will depend on your own financial goals as well as when you start, how much you save, and when you want to retire.

 Eventually, you want to have enough money saved so that you can begin to make withdrawals without depleting your account.
 This is known as the 4% rule.